NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/educational/actions.md

 - Keeps configuration loading centralized in core.application, so it is easier to maintain
 - Makes dependencies explicit (you can see what each module needs)
-- Better separation of concerns (core.application handles config, this module handles actions) The .env file provides the configuration, not the logic itself.
-The logic is provided through initialization.py and core.application.py
+- Better separation of concerns (core.application handles config, this module handles actions)

 *[Source: actions.py:7]*

 ---

 <a id="general-2"></a>

+The .env file provides the configuration, not the logic itself.
+The logic is provided through initialization.py and core.application.py

+*[Source: actions.py:33]*

+---

+<a id="general-3"></a>

 Module Functionality Overview
 1. Opening of URLs in default browser.
 In my case, Google Chrome.
 Functions here are: